 Delivering bad news – take-home messages

 Research into doctor-patient communication provides an insight into how patients respond to bad news – and, health writers can learn from these best-practice approaches.
 You can assess your writing to make sure you are using evidence-based methods.

 While empathy in health writing is important, a balance of honesty and sensitivity is vital.

-Research suggests the following communication strategies will result in the best responses:
+Remember that research suggests the following communication strategies will result in the best responses:

 - Be honest and upfront – and write clearly